Metroid Dread: Gameplay

 Metroid Dread is an action-adventure game in which players control bounty hunter Samus Aran as she explores the planet ZDR.
 It retains the side-scrolling gameplay of previous Metroid games, alongside the free-aim and melee attacks added in Samus Returns (2017).
 As the player explores, they discover new items and weapons, allowing them to access new areas.

 Dread features stealth mechanics, with Samus avoiding the E.M.M.I. robots in certain areas by hiding, reducing her noise, and using the Phantom Cloak, camouflage that makes her invisible but slows her movement.
-If an E.M.M.I. catches Samus, the player has two narrow windows in which to perform melee counters and escape.
+If an E.M.M.I. catches Samus, the player has two narrow windows in which they have to perform melee counters and escape.
 If they fail, Samus is killed.
 E.M.M.I.s can only be destroyed when Samus obtains the temporary "Omega Blaster" upgrade, which is lost upon using it to destroy one; destroying an E.M.M.I. however grants Samus a new permanent upgrade.
 Upgrades can also be found by finding Chozo statues or destroying a Core-X like in previous games.
 Players unlock images in an in-game gallery based on their completion time, difficulty level, and percentage of items collected.